Liohaa/retail-product-performance-analysis/02_sql_queries/01_sales_and_demand/README.md

-# Block 1: Sales and Demand Analisys
+# Block 1: Sales and Demand Analysis

 This folder contains SQL queries to analyze sales data by **product category**, **year**, and **month**.